tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/machine-learning-101.md

   - Use techniques like regularization to prevent overfitting by penalizing complex models.
 Also implement cross-validation to make sure your model performs well on unseen data and isn't just memorizing the training data.

 - Evaluate, iterate and refine
   - Depending on your problem, choose appropriate metrics (accuracy, precision, recall, F1-score, RMSE, etc.) to evaluate your model.
-Model Development is an iterative process.
+Model development is an iterative process.
 Don't hesitate to refine your models and try different techniques based on performance and insights.

 - Track your process
   - Document everything from your data sources, assumptions, model development steps, to performance metrics.